AdobeDocs/analytics-platform.en/help/data-ingestion/adhoc.md

 >[!IMPORTANT]
 >
->On top of the general recommendation to not use ad hoc datasets for time-series data, you should **not** use the **[!UICONTROL Create dataset from CSV]** workflow for time-series data.
-Furthermore, the ad hoc schema that is generated by the workflow defines all fields to be of type String which you cannot modify afterwards.
-When you add a time-series based dataset (event or summary) to a connection, this type of dataset requires the definition of at least one field of type DateTime. <br/>To use ad hoc time-series data, you should consider to [use the API to create an ad hoc schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/tutorials/ad-hoc#token_type=bearer&expires_in=43197438) and then use the [Create dataset from schema](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/user-guide#schema) workflow.
+>On top of the general recommendation not to use ad hoc datasets and schemas for time-series data, you should **not** use the **[!UICONTROL Create dataset from CSV]** workflow for time-series data.
+The workflow that generates the ad hoc schema defines all fields to be of type String which you cannot modify afterwards.
+When you add a time-series based dataset (event or summary) to a connection, this type of dataset requires the definition of at least one field of type DateTime. <br/>If you require to use ad hoc time-series data, you should consider [using the API to create an ad hoc schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/tutorials/ad-hoc#token_type=bearer&expires_in=43197438) and then use the [Create dataset from schema](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/user-guide#schema) workflow.

 After you create a [connection](/help/connections/overview.md), you can perform various management tasks, such as [selecting and combining datasets](/help/connections/combined-dataset.md), [checking the status of a connection's datasets and the status of data ingestion](/help/connections/manage-connections.md), and more.